prom-io/data-mart-node/test.md

 ## Description

-Data Validator node is an application which is responsible for aggregation and validation of the data from the Data Owners and provide it to Prometeus ecosystem.
+Data Mart node is an application which is used for purchasing data and proceeding it to the buyer (end user: some brand or agency outside the System).

 Here you can find the [sequence diagram](https://github.com/Prometeus-Network/prometeus/wiki/Data-Purchase-Diagram) illustrates the data purchase process and it's actors.